open-api-spex/open_api_spex/README.md

 [![Hex.pm](https://img.shields.io/hexpm/v/open_api_spex.svg)](https://hex.pm/packages/open_api_spex)

-Leverage Open Api Specification 3 (swagger) to document, test, validate and explore your Plug and Phoenix APIs.
+Leverage Open API Specification 3 (formerly Swagger) to document, test, validate and explore your Plug and Phoenix APIs.

- - Generate and serve a JSON Open Api Spec document from your code
+ - Generate and serve a JSON Open API Spec document from your code
  - Use the spec to cast request params to well defined schema structs
  - Validate params against schemas, eliminate bad requests before they hit your controllers
  - Validate responses against schemas in tests, ensuring your docs are accurate and reliable